 Perhaps the most enduring achievement of the Air League has been the foundation of the Air Cadet Corps back in 1938 – now known as the RAF Air Cadets – which recently celebrated their 75th Anniversary.

 The Aviation and Aerospace industries offer exciting, challenging and rewarding career opportunities for young people and there are a variety of roots into the industry regardless of an individual’s social or economic background.
 The Air League can help careers take off through its outreach programmes, which provide career advice and practical experiences such as scholarships, bursaries and educational support in schools and universities.
 The organisation has throughout its 110 year history been contributing to the health of the Aviation and Aerospace industries and the economic success of the UK, through its inspiring programmes.

-The key mechanism through which the Air League supports the devotement of the talent pipeline within aviation and aerospace is through the scholarships programme.
+The key mechanism through which the Air League supports the development of the talent pipeline within aviation and aerospace is through its scholarships programme.
 We are able to offer many young applicants between the ages of 14 and 25 the opportunity to train to fly, and also to access careers in the aviation and aerospace industries.

-We work with people from disadvantaged areas across the UK to inspire and show young people what they are capable of.
-The Trust provides over 50 scholarships each year to the disabled, disabled veterans/serving personnel and inner city communities.
-The programme covers flying training and gliding scholarships.
+We work with people from disadvantaged areas across the UK to inspire and show young people what they are capable of achieving.
+The organisation provides over 50 scholarships each year to the disabled, disabled veterans/serving personnel and inner city communities, with the programme covering flying training and gliding scholarships.
 Over the past decade more than £2 million of scholarships for young, as well as, the disabled and veterans has been delivered.

 Each year several hundred potential scholarship and bursary candidates have the opportunity to benefit from our ‘Taster Days,’ which provide an introduction to flying and assess pilot aptitude.
 This is a mix of safety, airmanship, principles of flight and handling instruction as well as a flying.